jskills/jskills/README.md

 👯 Primary Focus : Management and contributions to our  large scale micro-services' (private repos) architecture and engineering efforts for high traffic web properties and e-commerce systems.
 If you're looking for opportunities in software engineering (Python and/or Next.js/React.js), please message me directly!

-⚡ Side Projects : As a DJ and audiophile, they are mostly music management related.
+⚡ Side Projects : As a DJ and audiophile, many are music management related.
 <!--
 **jskills/jskills** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.